- Our Society

 The Award is conferred on an outstanding scholarly article that:

-To be eligible for the Award, articles must be written by a member of the Comparative and International Education Society.
-Articles must be published in a refereed journal during the two-calendar year period between January 1, 2015 – December 31, 2016; articles slated for publication in the final months of 2015 may be submitted in manuscript form with a letter from the journal editor stating the intended publication schedule.
+To be eligible for the Award, articles must be written by a member of CIES.
+Articles must be published in a refereed journal during the two-calendar year period between January of the preceding year and December of the current year.
+Articles slated for publication in the final months of the current year may be submitted in manuscript form with a letter from the journal editor stating the intended publication schedule.

--Edith Omwami for the article entitled “Intergenerational comparison of education attainment and implications for empowerment of women in rural Kenya,” published in Gender, Place & Culture: A Journal of Feminist Geography, 2014
+Edith Omwami, 2014 “Intergenerational comparison of education attainment and implications for empowerment of women in rural Kenya,” Gender, Place & Culture: A Journal of Feminist Geography, 22(8) 1106-1123